Ajaymanik/Ajay--demo/README.md

 # Ajay--demo
 this is basically learn the git

+#Teacher
+hi teachergi